SyedFouzan/KNN/README.md

 # KNN
-KNN realtime data analysis and predicts a class for a new data point based off of the features.
+KNN realtime data analysis and predicting a class for a new data point based off of the features.